ZinLiao/handybox/README.md

 # What type of function I have ?

-  Arrays, String, Time methods that are not Native
+  Arrays, Number, String and Time methods that are not Native

 # How to own me ?